civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 5

-  **(1)** Subject to any provision of any other Act of Parliament, or of any regulation made under such an Act, that prohibits or restricts the disclosure of information, a Government of Canada institution may, on its own initiative or on request, disclose information to the head of a recipient Government of Canada institution whose title is listed in Schedule 3, or to **a person designated by the head of that recipient institution, if the disclosing institution is satisfied that**
+  **(1)** Subject to any provision of any other Act of Parliament, or of any regulation made under such an Act, that prohibits or restricts the disclosure of information, a Government of Canada institution may, on its own initiative or on request, disclose information to the head of a recipient Government of Canada institution whose title is listed in Schedule 3, or to a person designated by the head of that recipient institution, if the disclosing institution is satisfied that

-    **the disclosure will contribute to the exercise** of the recipient institution's jurisdiction, or the carrying out of its responsibilities, under an Act of Parliament or another lawful authority, in respect of activities that undermine the security of Canada; **and**
+    the disclosure will contribute to the exercise of the recipient institution's jurisdiction, or the carrying out of its responsibilities, under an Act of Parliament or another lawful authority, in respect of activities that undermine the security of Canada; and

     the disclosure will not affect any person's privacy interest more than is reasonably necessary in the circumstances.

   **(2)** An institution that discloses information under subsection (1) must, at the time of the disclosure, also provide information regarding its accuracy and the reliability of the manner in which it was obtained.

+### Section 5.1

+  **(1)** A Government of Canada institution must, as soon as feasible after receiving it under section 5, destroy or return any personal information, as defined in section 3 of the `Privacy Act`, that is not necessary for the institution to exercise its jurisdiction, or to carry out its responsibilities, under an Act of Parliament or another lawful authority, in respect of activities that undermine the security of Canada.

+  **(2)** Subsection (1) does not apply if the retention of the information is required by law.

+  **(3)** Subsection (1) does not apply to the Canadian Security Intelligence Service in respect of any information that relates to the performance of its duties and functions under section 12 of the `Canadian Security Intelligence Service Act`.

-### Section 6.
+### Section 6

-Nothing in section 5 is to be construed as authorizing the collection or use of, or the retention or disposal of any record that contains, information that is disclosed under that section.
+Nothing in section 5 **or 5.1** is to be construed as authorizing the collection or use of any information that is disclosed under section **5**.

+### Section 118.1

+The Act is amended by adding the following after section 7:

+### Section 7.1

+For greater certainty, for the purpose of paragraph 8(2)(b) of the `Privacy Act`, the authority in this Act to disclose information includes the authority to disclose personal information, as defined in section 3 of the `Privacy Act`.

 ### Section 119